shawnbrown/datatest/docs/unittest_style.rst

         Empty values (None, empty string, etc.) are treated as zeros when performing comparisons.

+    .. automethod:: allowedSpecific

+    .. automethod:: allowedKey

+    .. automethod:: allowedArgs

+    .. automethod:: allowedLimit

     .. note::
-        In the two methods above, *tolerance* is a positional-only parameter---it cannot be specified using keyword syntax.
+        In the deviation methods above, *tolerance* is a positional-only parameter---it cannot be specified using keyword syntax.